LeAlmond/Programming-1/index.md

 ```
 #### Exercise 4++

-> Allow a user to enter 3 values and calulate wether or not the value is a multiple of 3.If all the values are multiples of 3 print "Yep" if the second number is not a multiple of 3 print "no sah", if the first number is not a multiple of 3 print "could be"
+> Allow a user to enter 3 values and calculate wether or not the value is a multiple of 3.If all the values are multiples of 3 print "Yep" if the second number is not a multiple of 3 print "no sah", if the first number is not a multiple of 3 print "could be"

 ```c
 #include <stdio.h>